What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Thursday 26th December: You – season two

-The second season of this thriller sees the unhinged Joe transfer to Los Angeles underneath a new title, the place he turns into infatuated with one other unlucky girl.
+The second season of this thriller sees the unhinged Joe transfer to Los Angeles beneath a new identify, the place he turns into infatuated with one other unlucky lady.
 Watch on Netflix

 Tuesday 24th December: Misplaced in Area – season two